Article and Comment Frames Shape the Quality of Online Comments: Results

 Current content moderation systems operate reactively: they detect and remove toxic content after posting.
 This approach addresses symptoms rather than causes, it penalizes users without helping them improve, and cannot prevent unhealthy discussions before they escalate.

 Our findings suggest an alternative: {proactive, frame-aware moderation}.
+Two levers identified in our results make this actionable.
+First, article frame type is a \textit{leading indicator} of discourse risk: articles framed around Morality, Fairness, or Politics reliably attract less healthy top-level comments, while Health and Economic frames attract healthier ones (RQ1.1).
+Platforms and editors could use this signal \textit{before} comments arrive to calibrate moderation intensity or prime readers with context-setting prompts.
+Second, frame alignment at the comment level provides an early, post-submission signal: comments that depart entirely from the article's frame are significantly more likely to be unhealthy (OR $\approx 1.33$--$1.35$ compared to frame-matching comments; RQ1.2).
+Since RQ2 shows that top-level comment health cascades through reply threads, catching and reformulating unhealthy or misaligned top-level comments early can interrupt downstream deterioration before it begins.

+Together, these two signals---article frame risk and comment frame alignment---make it possible to stratify comments by likely discourse impact rather than simply flagging surface-level toxicity after the fact.
 We illustrate this through a prototype system that analyzes article framing, comment framing, their frame alignment and comment health.
 Based on these inputs, the system stratifies comments into three risk levels (high, medium and low), and suggests LLM-based reformulations informed by full context.
-The system can be accessed \href{https://mpprng--comment-moderation-agent-commentmoderationservice-serve.modal.run/}{online at this \textbf{link}}.\footnote{As it uses serverless GPU infrastructure, initial requests may experience a short delay while models are initiated and loaded.
-See Appendix~\ref{sec:system-details} for complete technical specifications.}
+The system can be accessed \href{https://mpprng--comment-moderation-agent-commentmoderationservice-serve.modal.run/}{online at this \textbf{link}} (see Appendix~\ref{sec:system-details} for complete technical specifications).